Hypnos-Render-Pipeline/HRP/README.md

 **HRP** (Hypnos Render Pipeline) is a **Hybrid Render Pipeline** that combines **Rasterization** and **RayTracing** features.
 It based on **HRG** (Hypnos Render Graph), thus render features can be easily removed or plug in.

+> HRP is based on [GNU GENERAL PUBLIC LICENSE](./LICENSE).
+This means that if you are using HRP, you must also publish your product in open source form.
+If you don't want this to happen, you can choose to use a commercial license instead.
+>
-**Please note that this project is an experimental work, and should not be considered production-ready.** Many parts of it will or already have better solutions.
+> **Please note that this project is an experimental work, and it should not be considered production-ready.** Many parts of it will or already have better solutions.
+If you want to use it in actual products, you'd better connect the developers[^1][^2] for assistance.

 ## Install